Biochemical oxygen demand: Background

-Most natural waters contain small quantities of organic compounds.
+Most natural waters contains small quantities of organic compounds.
 Aquatic microorganisms have evolved to use some of these compounds as food.
 Microorganisms living in oxygenated waters use dissolved oxygen to oxidatively degrade the organic compounds, releasing energy which is used for growth and reproduction.
 Populations of these microorganisms tend to increase in proportion to the amount of food available.
 This microbial metabolism creates an oxygen demand proportional to the amount of organic compounds useful as food.
 Under some circumstances, microbial metabolism can consume dissolved oxygen faster than atmospheric oxygen can dissolve into the water or the autotrophic community (algae, cyanobacteria and macrophytes) can produce.
 Fish and aquatic insects may die when oxygen is depleted by microbial metabolism.

 Biochemical oxygen demand is the amount of oxygen required for microbial metabolism of organic compounds in water.
 This demand occurs over some variable period of time depending on temperature, nutrient concentrations, and the enzymes available to indigenous microbial populations.
 The amount of oxygen required to completely oxidize the organic compounds to carbon dioxide and water through generations of microbial growth, death, decay, and cannibalism is total biochemical oxygen demand (total BOD).
 Total BOD is of more significance to food webs than to water quality.
 Dissolved oxygen depletion is most likely to become evident during the initial aquatic microbial population explosion in response to a large amount of organic material.
 If the microbial population deoxygenates the water, however, that lack of oxygen imposes a limit on population growth of aerobic aquatic microbial organisms resulting in a longer term food surplus and oxygen deficit.

 A standard temperature at which BOD testing should be carried out was first proposed by the Royal Commission on Sewage Disposal in its eighth report in 1912: